 Those who suffer anxiety may test positive for neurotoxic burden.
 To understand this link better, one can draw a parallel with how pesticides kill pests.
 Chemicals in the pesticide are toxic to the bug’s CNS (central nervous system), causing an overstimulating effect.
 This overstimulation is what kills the pest.
 Neurotoxins work the same on us.
 Studies done on chemical exposures show there are psychological as well as physical negative effects.2

-Toxins are present in our drinking water, the air we breathe, in foods prepared with chemical preservatives and taste enhancers, and many other very prevalent sources.
+Toxins are present in our drinking water, the air we breathe, in foods prepared with chemical preservatives and taste enhancers, and in many other very prevalent sources.
+Toxins capable of inducing encephalopathy are present in psychiatric medications.9-11 The importance of clearing such neurotoxins from the body cannot be overstated.

 Pain Relief Without Addicting Drugs